ms-iot/content/en-US/win10/samples/AirHockeyApp_Documentation.md

 ###PixyCam.cs

-The PixyCam class, contained in the AirHockeyHelper2 project, has been adapted from C++ open source code.
+The PixyCam class, contained in the AirHockeyHelper project, has been adapted from C++ open source code.
 This class contains methods for interfacing with the PIXY Camera, a fast vision sensor.
 The SPI APIs are used by this class to interface with the hardware/camera.
 The PixyCam object is initialized as follows:

           public async Task Initialize()
           {